-Logoplaste are a major international player in the manufacture of rigid plastic containers and have chosen IsoCool to retrofit its Hatfield blow moulding plant with a more energy efficient water chilling system.
-This project was challenging as this factory produces the distinctive branded Cravendale 2 litre Milk bottle for Arla Foods who are the largest dairy producing company in Europe.
+Logoplaste is a major international player in the manufacture of rigid plastic containers and has chosen IsoCool to retrofit its Hatfield blow moulding plant with a more energy-efficient water chilling system.
+This project was challenging as this factory produces the distinctive branded Cravendale 2 litre Milk bottle for Arla Foods who are the largest dairy-producing company in Europe.

 Energy efficiency and environmental concerns are clear drivers for Logoplaste, and to make improvements in this area they decided that the ageing chillers used to cool the blow moulding machines should be replaced.
 Additionally, one of the chillers was over 10 years old and still using R22 refrigerant, which is due to be phased out.